rocky-linux/documentation/docs/guides/network/openbgpd_bgp_router.md

 bgpctl show
 ```

-You will see the output"
+You will see the output:

 ```bash
 Neighbor                   AS    MsgRcvd    MsgSent  OutQ Up/Down  State/PrfRcvd